We are pleased to announce Nagla Bedir as our September 2022 Muslim Woman of the Month!

 There was an opportunity at Rutgers New Brunswick: a freshman seminar class that upperclassmen got to teach.
 They were called First-Year Interest Group Seminars, and they were exploring the majors that exist at Rutgers like health and medicine, psychology, business, math, etc.

-An upperclassman would be teaching this one-credit seminar to freshmen to help them understand what it means to actually pursue this major and the opportunities that exist within the school for it.
+An upperclassman would be teaching this one-credit seminar to freshmen to help them understand what it means to actually pursue this major, and the opportunities that exist within the school for it.
 So I applied and I got the position.
 It was my first time in the classroom, and I really liked that role.

 That same semester, I began to wear hijab.
 It was October 26, 2010.
 I will never forget the date.
 It was the middle of the fall semester, and it was a really big decision for me to make.
 Before I wore hijab, most people thought I was Puerto Rican so I was quote-unquote “normal looking.”

-So, on my very first day of wearing hijab out in the streets, I got on a bus and I was going to class.
+On my very first day of wearing hijab out in the streets, I got on a bus and I was going to class.
 There was an empty seat next to some dude.
 As soon as I sat down, he turns to me, gives me a dirty look, and then gets up and walks to the other side of the bus.
 I was like, “Oh, okay.”

 This was day one, and I was already so nervous.
 I was so anxious about how my friends were going to react because I didn’t tell them.
 I didn’t make an announcement.
 I just started wearing it.